lalbelda/period-tracker-app-whitelabelled-code/README.md

 ### VSCode

-# Open the Oky project with [VS Code](https://code.visualstudio.com/), and install the following extensions

-Open the Period Tracker App project with [VS Code](https://code.visualstudio.com/), and install the following extensions:
+Open the Oky project with [VS Code](https://code.visualstudio.com/), and install the following extensions:

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
   You can turn on format-on-save by scoping the setting: